Training structure

 Faculty of Science

-- Create a group dynamic and integration within the Master 2 DARWIN-BEE class.
+- Create group dynamics and integration in the promotion of the DARWIN-BEE Master 2 program.

 - Addressing biodiversity management issues in a humanized protected area.